 A variety of features have been implemented in the maintenance of the campus facilities to increase the safety and security of the campus.
-These features include landscaping and a well-manicured lawn, outside cameras, mirror tinted windows on front-facing buildings, cement or plastic bases on parking poles, speed bumps, and controlled access locks on three buildings.
-MACU PD police officers regularly patrol and report malfunctioning lights and other unsafe physical conditions to the Facilities Department for correction.
-Other members of the Mid-America Christian University community are helpful when they report equipment problems to the Facilities Department (405) 692-3258.
+These features include landscaping and a well-manicured lawn, outside cameras, mirror tinted windows on front-facing buildings, cement or plastic bases on parking poles, speed bumps, and controlled access locks on four buildings.
+CCSO SROs regularly patrol and report malfunctioning lights and other unsafe physical conditions to the Facilities Department for correction.
+Other members of the Mid-America Christian University community are helpful when they report equipment problems to the Facilities Department through the University Helpdesk system or by calling (405) 692-3258.